-American Honey, Aquarius, Being 17, Cameraperson, Don’t Think Twice, Everybody Wants Some!!, Fire at Sea, Hunt for the Wilderpeople, Kubo and the Two Strings, Little Men, Love & Friendship, Manchester by the Sea, Moonlight, O.J.: Made in America, Raw, The Red Turtle, Sieranevada, 20th Century Women, Under the Shadow, Weiner, The Woman Who Left
+American Honey, Aquarius, Being 17, Cameraperson, Don’t Think Twice, Everybody Wants Some!!, Fire at Sea, Hunt for the Wilderpeople, Kubo and the Two Strings, Little Men, Love & Friendship, The Love Witch, Manchester by the Sea, Moonlight, O.J.: Made in America, Raw, The Red Turtle, Sieranevada, 20th Century Women, Under the Shadow, Weiner, The Woman Who Left

 Top 10 Films

 “This is the world we live in.
 And sometimes we need to fight using their weapons.”